Kakwenza Rukirabashaija: Early life and education

-Marriage

-He is married to Eva Basiima.

 Life

 On 13 April 2020, Kakwenza was arrested by security operatives from his home in Iganga and detained for publishing his first book The Greedy Barbarian which they believed was about the person of President Yoweri Museveni.

 He was arrested again on 18 September 2020 after writing another novel, narrating his ordeal in the hands of his captors.
 The book is titled Banana Republic: Where Writing is Treasonous.

-In February 2021, Kakwenza sued the Government of Uganda for the torture he suffered at the hands of the CMI security operatives.
+In February 2021, Kakwenza sued the Government of Uganda for the torture he suffered at the hands of Chieftancy of Military Intelligence (CMI) security operatives.

 On 28 December 2021 Ugandan security forces arrested Kakwenza after he had insulted Muhoozi on Twitter calling him obese and ridiculed his military training.
 The arrest was condemned by opposition leader Bobi Wine and PEN International.
 On 4 January 2022, a Ugandan court called for his release.
 He was released for a brief home visit under armed guard that day.
 He showed visible signs of torture from the Ugandan police, including bloodstains on his clothing, which was removed by Kakwenza and kept by his wife.
 Pictures of his blood-stained clothing were uploaded to Twitter by Kiiza Eron, a Ugandan human rights lawyer.
 Although the Judicial courts had retained his passport asserting that the premises for his request to vacate the country were weak, Kakwenza fled Uganda to neighbouring Rwanda in February 2022 fearing for his life.
 He arrived in Germany on 24 February 2022.